 Despite diminishing numbers last season, the Law & Order: Special Victims Unit TV show staved off cancellation by remaining one of NBC’s best performing scripted series.
 Since it is now in its 19th season, is an end-date in sight?
 If its Nielsen ratings keep falling, will Law & Order: SVU be cancelled or renewed for season 20?
-Stay tuned.
+Stay tuned. *Update below.

 An NBC legal drama, Law & Order: SVU stars Mariska Hargitay, Ice-T, Kelli Giddish, Peter Scanavino, and Raúl Esparza.
 The police procedural centers on Lt.
 Olivia Benson (Hargitay) and her elite squad of New York City Police Department detectives who investigate crimes including sexual assault, child abuse, and domestic violence.